High-Precision Redshifts for Type Ia Supernovae with the Nancy Grace Roman Space Telescope P127 Prism: Redshift Efficiency Dependence on Exposure Time

-Finally, we mention three caveats for the work presented here.
+In this section, we discuss three caveats for the work presented here.
 Firstly, while the simulated spectra in the 2D dispersed images have the appropriate variable dispersion vs.\ wavelength for the \rst prism, the extracted 1D spectra do not yet have a variable dispersion.
-The 1D spectra have a constant wavelength sampling of 55\,\AA\ per pixel, corresponding to the approximately average dispersion for the \rst prism -- allowing for the variable dispersion in the 1D spectra requires significant restructuring of the \texttt{pyLINEAR} code base and is a work in progress.
-We note that \cref{fig:recovery} shows that the constant wavelength sampling for the 1D spectra does not hinder our ability to infer accurate redshifts, due to the broad absorption features in \sn spectra.
-Additionally, because our goal is to evaluate redshift accuracies for SNe~Ia from \rst P127 spectra, we do not include other classes of transients in our simulation (e.g., core-collapse SNe), and lastly, we do not yet incorporate complex dust geometries in our simulation.
+The 1D spectra have a constant wavelength sampling of 60\,\AA\ per pixel, corresponding to the approximately average dispersion for the \rst prism -- allowing for the variable dispersion in the 1D spectra requires significant restructuring of the \texttt{pyLINEAR} code base and is a work in progress (note the process for 2D simulation and 1D extraction described in \cref{sec:2dsim} and \cref{sec:x1d}).
+As preliminary confirmation, we note that \cref{fig:recovery} shows that the constant wavelength sampling for the 1D spectra does not hinder our ability to infer accurate redshifts, due to the broad absorption features in \sn spectra.